 Scaled Agile Framework (SAFe)

 In this context, the supply of value from idea creation to product delivery is no longer restricted to the organization itself.
 One company is a supplier of products that are used as a component in the product of its customer, sowing the seeds for “value co-creation.”.

-There are a number of different ways that companies implement a scaled agile approach to their development.
-While the most common and most well-known is SAFe, there are other useful variations that are worth discussing as well.
+There are a number of different variations of scaled agile frameworks that organizations can implement for their development approach.
+While the most common and most well-known is SAFe, there are other useful iterations that are worth discussing as well:

+Scaled Agile Framework (SAFe)